5StringsOfDoom/Monster-Joysticks-Pi-Zero-Bare-Metal-USB/README.md

 # Monster Joysticks Pi Zero Bare Metal USB

-This software is still in developement, it is using canabalised code from the following sources and tutorials.
+This software is still in developement, it is using cannibalized code from the following sources and tutorials.

 http://www.valvers.com/open-software/raspberry-pi/step01-bare-metal-programming-in-cpt1/